173duprot/minimal-car/README.md

 \- Toughness, should be built like a tank, simple and sturdy

-\- Decent Off-roading
+\- Decent Off-road

-\- Light Towing
+\- Decent Towing

 \- Fewest moving parts possible